-The mean $\alpha$ of all models in all periods are significant at a 99\% significance level, which indicates Model SERTs and their encoder-only Transformer benchmarks have positive excess returns beyond factors.
+The mean $\alpha$ of all models in all periods is significant at a 99\% significance level, which indicates Model SERTs and their encoder-only Transformer benchmarks have positive excess returns beyond factors.
 The conclusion drawn on mean $\alpha$ here still stands on those drawn on Transformer models in Section~\ref{subsec:Model performance of Transformer_ch3}.\\

 Figure~\ref{fig:r2_distribution521_SERT_ch3} shows the OOS $R^2$ distribution of the best proposed SERT model and its benchmarks: LNF SERT and the best standard encoder-only Transformer.
 The diagrams in the pre-COVID period show no significant difference between the best models in each group, but during the high market fluctuation periods, which are ‘2112’ and ‘2212’, the best proposed SERT model significantly surpasses the alternatives.
 This agrees with the findings from other model performance indicators.
-Although the diagrams also present the inconsistency of the best proposed SERT model in different periods, according to DM test results, the differences between proposed SERT models are insignificant.
-Thus, even if the inconsistency exists between different periods, it cannot affect the robustness of proposed SERT models’ outperformance towards benchmarks.
+Although the diagrams also present the inconsistency of the best proposed SERT model in different periods, according to DM test results, the differences between the proposed SERT models are insignificant.
+Thus, even if the inconsistency exists between different periods, it cannot affect the robustness of the proposed SERT models’ outperformance towards benchmarks.
 The OOS MSE distribution diagrams support the findings from the OOS $R^2$ distribution diagrams, which are presented in Figure~\ref{fig:mse_distribution522_SERT_ch3}.\\

-Compared with the Transformer models, the encoder-only Transformer models and SERT models have slightly higher model fitness with the sacrifice of model training stability.
-Similar to Transformer models, the proposed SERT models significantly exceed the encoder-only Transformer models during extreme market fluctuation periods.
+Compared with Transformer models, encoder-only Transformer models and SERT models have slightly higher model fitness at the expense of training stability.
+Similar to Transformer models, the proposed SERT models significantly exceed the encoder-only Transformer models during extreme market fluctuation periods.\\